Breast massage can be used to improve your overall breastfeeding experience. Here is how.

 - You can gently knead your breast in a circular motion.
 You can use your fist, flat hand, or fingertips to massage all areas of the breast and especially around the areola.

 - Rhythmic, circular motions work well in combination with hand expression or pumping.

 - Light strokes are done to lessen inflammation and edema (fluid retention) in the breast and promote increased circulation.

-- When you feel your breasts warming up, it’s a good sign; this indicates that the blood flow in your breasts has increased.
+- When you feel your breasts warming up, it’s a good sign; this indicates that the blood flow has increased.

-- The massage should be done daily.
-You can massage your breasts every time you have a bath; you can use soap as a lubricant.
+- The lactation massage should be done daily.
+You can massage your breasts every time you have a bath and use soap as a lubricant.
 This way you won't forget, and you will be more relaxed during a massage.